A Thousand Years of Peace! Book 2

 “We got to go.
 That’s dad who just got a black lanyard.”
 Diego pulled on Jesus’s arm.

 “Sure Papa.”
-Jesus answered, “Everyone take a deep breath.”
+Jesus answered, “Everyone takes a deep breath.”
 In a second they were on the railing on the west side of the sun.
 Poncho stood behind his son and wrapped him up in a hug as they watched the riders go toward the sun and explode.

 “I am very proud of you.”
 Poncho shared.

-“Thanks papa.”
-Jesus responded.
+“Thanks, papa,” Jesus responded.

 “You did good shooting that man.
 If you had not, he may have hurt one or more of our friends and neighbors.”
 Poncho shared.

-“Those machine guns scared me papa.”
+“Those machine guns scared me, papa.”
 Jesus shared.